ishanpm/ap-sgtpuzzles-web/README.md

 - Copy the remaining JS, HTML, and CSS files from `src/` into `dist/`
 - Build the `ap-sgtpuzzles/` directory using Emscripten (good luck lol)
 - Create a `dist/res/` folder and copy the built `.js` and `.wasm` files there

+## License

+This project is licensed under the MIT license.
+See LICENSE for more info.

+Additionally, this project uses a fork of Simon Tatham's Portable Puzzle Collection.
+See https://github.com/ishanpm/ap-sgtpuzzles/blob/main/LICENCE (or LICENCE in the ap-sgtpuzzles submodule) for information about the license and the authors of that project.